idukler/idukler/README.md

 ## Hi there, my name is Ido! 👋
 I'm a master’s student studying Computer Engineering at UCLA's Samueli School of Engineering with a focus on Signals & Systems.
 I bring internship experience from my time at [SeeByte](https://www.seebyte.com/) spanning ML, DevOps, and full-stack projects.
 I am actively seeking roles in ML and agentic systems, embedded systems, and edge AI.

+## Hi there 👋

+Below are a few projects showcasing my technical skills and interests.

 ## SymStride
 An AI running coach that lives in your pocket.